Sources of Funding – a quick directory

 The Mercers Company offers grants under three key areas: young people & education, older people & housing and church & communities.
 In order to establish if your project is covered it would be advisable to email them directly with specific details.

 |Types of Project||Projects that fall within one of three key areas|

 Museums Galleries Scotland provides support to the sector via strategic investment in order that Scottish museums may develop their work and improve outcomes in four key areas: collections, audiences, sector workforce and sustainability.
 Funding has been adjusted to take account of COVID-19 and react to immediate need and further funding and changes will be announced in coming weeks.

 |Types of Project||Museums applying for up to three months of core costs for loss of income as well as equipment and software|

 British Academy for Humanities & Social Sciences

-The British Academy for the Humanities and Social Sciences pledge around £25 million in grants every year to a wide variety of projects.
-Their grants are primarily post-doctoral research based but digitisation of humanities and social science-based resources have been funded.
+The British Academy for Humanities and Social Sciences pledge around £25 million in grants every year on a wide variety of projects.
+Their grants are primarily post-doctoral research based but digitisation of humanities and social science-based resources have been funded too.
 When applying for the Academy’s small research grants, “applicants can propose a wide range of possible outcomes from their research.
 These can include the digitisation of material that will be subsequently made available online.”

 |Types of Project||Projects relating to post-doctoral academic research|